HotMixtape/Lab04/README.md

-# Lab04
+# IoT-alarm
-The Raspberry Pi as a device in the IoT
+eecs2031 IoT alarm assignment.
+The code here is just the skeleton.
+You will have to write the rest.